NREL/EnergyPlus/design/FY2018/NFP-WindowShadeOrder.md

 ## Example File and Transition Changes ##

 Signaticant transition changes will be necessary since the referencing between objects is changing as well as the addition of new fields.

+To help provide backward compatibility the transition program will set WindowShadingControl Shading Control Sequence Number = n, where n is the order of occurrence of WindowProperty:ShadingControl in the idf.

 ## References ##